-Is it too late to visit Yellowstone in October?
-Fortunately, the answer is no!
-October is a great time to visit Yellowstone.
-With fewer crowds, cooler temperatures, and more wildlife watching opportunities, an October visit maybe even more magical than the park’s peak summer season.
+October is a decent time to visit Yellowstone.
+With fewer crowds, cooler temperatures, and more wildlife watching opportunities, an October visit may be even more magical than the park’s peak summer season.

 Though there are plenty of advantages to visiting Yellowstone in October, there are also plenty of things you need to be aware of.
 Fall is the transition period for Yellowstone when many things start to close.